 Three lesson plasn for grades 3-5 from Edistement.

-A lesson plan for grades 4-6.
+A lesson plan for grades K-3 from Education World.

 Rubrics for Social Studies

-Kathy Schrock's Guide for Educators: Assessment Rubrics
+Kathy Schrock's Guide to Everything: Assessment and Rubrics

 Social Studies Rubric Makers